 Travel Time Profiles Displayed while disabled (DRS-5560)

-Travel time profiles where still showing even when disabled.
+Travel time profiles were still showing even when disabled.
 This has now been corrected and travel time profiles will only be available when activated.

 Unavailability colour on diary not working (DRS-5556)